 This question is extremely important.
 Because, if no decisions are made after a mission, it is worth nothing.

 Write this question on a flipchart and collect examples.
-I myself was positively surprised how many cases came together.
-The best example in our case is the implementation of "Domains" and "emails".
-These features have always been desired by our customers to gain more freedom.
-Purely economically, however, these are rather unfavorable for us.
+I myself was pleasantly surprised at how many cases came together.
+The best example for us is the implementation of "domains" and "e-mails".
+Our customers have always wanted these features in order to gain more freedom.
+From a purely economic point of view, however, these are rather unfavorable for us.

-If there are too few examples, ask your workshop participants why this is and what could be done about it in everyday life.
+If there are too few examples, ask everyone what the reason is and what could be done about it on a day-to-day basis.

 Discussion of a real example